terraform-provider-openstack/terraform-provider-openstack/website/docs/r/fw_group_v2.html.markdown

     group (must be "true" or "false" if provided - defaults to "true").
     Changing this updates the `admin_state_up` of an existing firewall group.

-* `status` - (Optional) Administrative up/down status for the firewall group (must be "true" or "false" if provided - defaults to "true").
-    Changing this updates the `admin_state_up` of an existing firewall group.

 * `ports` - (Optional) Port(s) to associate this firewall group with.
 Must be a list of strings.
 Changing this updates the associated ports of an existing firewall group.

+* `shared` - (Optional) Sharing status of the firewall group (must be "true" or "false" if provided).
+If this is "true" the firewall group is visible to, and can be used in, firewalls in other tenants.
+Changing this updates the `shared` status of an existing firewall group.
+Only administrative users can specify if the firewall group should be shared.

 ## Attributes Reference